人気の減酒アプリおすすめ5選!選び方のコツも解説

 Similar to Nomo, I Am Sober is a popular app focused on tracking sobriety, but with an added emphasis on daily commitment.
 The app encourages users to make a pledge each day, reinforcing their goals and motivation.
 It features a sobriety counter, milestone tracking, and a vibrant community where you can share stories and get support.
 A unique feature is the withdrawal timeline, which helps you understand what to expect in the early stages of sobriety.
 I Am Sober is perfect for anyone who benefits from daily rituals and wants a blend of personal tracking and active community engagement to stay on course.

-What to Look For in an Alcohol Reduction App
+What Makes an Alcohol Reduction App Worth It?

 When you start looking for an app to help you change your drinking habits, you’ll quickly realize there are a lot of options out there.
 But not all apps are built the same.
 The right one for you will have a specific set of features designed to support you through every step of your journey.
 Think of it as finding the right workout buddy — you want something that understands your goals, cheers you on, and gives you practical advice when you need it most.
 It’s less about finding a quick fix and more about finding a sustainable partner for your personal growth.